 17-year old, independent artist, singer-songwriter and producer, SENAIDA is a two-time national finalist of the Canadian Music Competition and has received 2nd place at the International Elite Music Competition.
-Her music incorporates classical, indie pop, jazz, funk and electronic music to create a unique sound.
+Her music incorporates indie pop, alternative, classical, jazz and electronic music to create a unique sound.

-She has performed at the prestigious Carnegie Hall in New York City as well as Roy Thompson Hall, Koerner Hall, Meridian Arts Centre, Nathan Philips Square, the Burdock, Free Times Cafe, Open Tuning Fest, nookFest and was one of the fifteen finalists out of 150 contestants in the Markham Star Search.
+She has performed at the prestigious Carnegie Hall in New York City as well as Roy Thomson Hall, Koerner Hall, Toronto Centre for the Performing Arts, Nathan Phillips Square, the Burdock, nookFest and was one of the fifteen finalists for Markham Star Search.
 She is the founder of the Youth Showcase Concert Series in Downtown Markham, an annual summer music festival that promotes local musicians under the age of 25.
 In July 2019, she participated in Berklee College of Music’s Two-Week Summer Performance Program in Valencia, Spain.
 In February 2019, she won the Markham Teen Arts Council ‘48 to Create’ competition with her original song, “Honest”, which was about victims of bullying finding the courage to stand up for themselves.
 As well, she was a finalist in the WE REPRESENT 2019 Creative Competition with her original song, “Dream”, which was based on the story of Chinese-Canadian activist, Jean Lumb.

 Senaida has appeared on Salt+Light television as a host and guest artist and enjoys performing at many community events, receptions, and weddings.
 She is a strong advocate for taking risks and has spoken about her experiences with stage fright.

-In addition to piano and singing, she also plays the Roli Blocks, alto saxophone, guitar, ukulele, trumpet, percussion and is currently learning erhu.
-Her YouTube channel, which features many of her music videos and covers, has over 50 000 views.
-Her sound is inspired by artists such as Alec Benjamin, FINNEAS, Anomalie, Lido and Sasha Sloan.
+In addition to piano and singing, she also plays the Roli Blocks, alto saxophone, guitar, ukulele, trumpet, percussion and is learning erhu.
+Her YouTube channel has over 45,000 views.
+Her sound is inspired by artists such as Lido, FINNEAS, Halsey, Anomalie and Sasha Sloan.
 She currently has two singles out on all streaming platforms and is working on her debut EP, “First Love” which is set to be released in 2020.
 She also has a music review blog, Tea n’ Tunes, where she writes music and bubble tea reviews.